 Now referred to as the Historic Library Building, it was listed on the National Register of Historic Places and designated as a Omaha Local Landmark in 1978.
 Afterwards it was converted to office space and was mostly occupied by lawyers.
 Since 2018 the building has served as the home of the Omaha Housing Authority.

-The Omaha Public Library currently operates 13 branches including the new Downtown Branch at 1401 Jones Street.
-Soon it will expand to be 14 with the opening of the Central Branch in 2026.
+The Omaha Public Library currently operates more than a dozen branches throughout including the new Downtown Branch at 1401 Jones Street and the Central Branch at 72nd and Dodge Streets.
+The Central Branch will serve as its main branch after it opens in the spring of 2026.

 Omaha Exploration is sponsored by @Rockbrook Mortgage Inc.